-Since the transportation needs of the state are so much greater than the current funding provisions, it remains essential that the General Assembly continue and expand transportation and infrastructure investment which is fiscally sound, well documented and serves local, regional and state-wide needs by:
+Since the transportation needs of the state are so much greater than the current funding provisions, it remains essential that the General Assembly continue and expand transportation and infrastructure investment which is fiscally sound, well documented and serves local, regional and statewide needs by:

-- Raising revenue from those who use the transportation and transit systems; - Identifying new revenue streams for state-wide, regional, and local transportation needs while preserving existing funding sources; - Increasing dedicated funding for public transportation to meet transit operating and capital expenses and make Virginia competitive for federal transport funds; - Providing or extending as a local option transportation impact fee authority to all localities; - Authorizing practical options for using long-term financing for major transportation projects;

-- Providing full state funding for the revenue sharing program as provided for in § 33.2-357; and - Seeking equity among various road users by ensuring that trucks pay their share of road costs.
+- Raising revenue from those who use the transportation and transit systems; - Identifying new revenue streams for statewide, regional, and local transportation needs while preserving existing funding sources; - Increasing dedicated funding for public transportation to meet transit operating and capital expenses and make Virginia competitive for federal transportation funds; - Providing or extending as a local option transportation impact fee authority to all localities; - Authorizing practical options for using long-term financing for major transportation projects; - Encouraging the restoration of Revenue Sharing projects for localities and removal of emergency cash flow mitigation strategies implemented as a response to the 2020 recession as soon as possible while also returning to the pre-recession funding cycle. - Providing full state funding for the revenue sharing program as provided for in § 33.2-357; and - Seeking equity among various road users by ensuring that trucks pay their share of road costs.
 VML also advocates for increased local influence when the state considers mitigating negative impacts resulting from truck traffic.